kaapana/kaapana/docs/source/development_guide.rst

 .. code-block:: python

-   helm install --version 0.1.0 hello-world <repo-name>/hello-world
+   helm install --version 0.1.0 hello-world-chart <repo-name>/hello-world-chart

 Also here the chart can be deleted again with:

 ::

-   helm delete hello-world-chart-0.1.0
+   helm delete hello-world-chart

 Since in the ``Chart.yaml`` definition we have added ``kaapanextension`` to the keywords, your application should also appear in the extension list.
 If it does not you might need to update the extension list via:

 ::

-   ./install_platform --update-extensions
+   ./install_platform.sh --update-extensions